Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

-To get what is likely to be the most optimistic (and certainly the simplest, but not necessarily the most realistic) Planck-scale estimate of the effect let us assume that quantum-gravity noise is ``white noise", $\rho (\nu) =\rho_0$ (frequency independent), so that it is fully specified by a single dimensionful number setting the level of this white noise.
-And since the strain-noise power spectrum carries units of $Hz^{-1}$ one easily finds~\cite{gacgwi} an impressively simple estimate in terms of the Planck length and the speed-of-light scale: $\rho_0 \sim L_p/c$, which, since $L_p/c \sim 10^{-44} Hz^{-1}$, encouragingly happens to be just at the mentioned level of sensitivity of LIGO-VIRGO-type interferometers.
+To get what is likely to be the most optimistic (and certainly the simplest, but not necessarily the most realistic) Planck-scale estimate of the effect let us assume that quantum-spacetime noise is ``white noise'', $\Sigma^{[QG]}(\omega) =\Sigma_0$ (frequency independent), so that it is fully specified by a single dimensionful number setting the level of this white noise.
+And since $\Sigma$ carries units of $\mathrm{\ Hz}^{-1}$ one easily notices~\cite{gacgwiB} a tempting simple {\it naive} estimate in terms of the Planck length and the speed-of-light\footnote{While most formulas in this review adopt $\hbar=c=1$ conventions, I do make some exceptions (with explicit $\hbar$ or $c$) when I believe it can help to characterize the conceptual ingredients of the formula.} scale: $\Sigma_0 \sim L_p/c$, which, since $L_p/c \sim 10^{-44}\mathrm{\ Hz}^{-1}$, encouragingly happens to be just at the mentioned level of sensitivity of LIGO-VIRGO-type interferometers.
+This provides some initial encouragement for a phenomenology based on interferometric noise, though of course only within the limitations of a very crude and naive estimate.